If—: Reception

 As an evocation of Victorian-era stoicism, the "stiff upper lip" self-discipline that popular culture rendered into a British national virtue and character trait, "If—" remains a cultural touchstone.
 The British cultural-artifact status of the poem is evidenced by the parodies of the poem, and by its popularity among Britons.

+Kipling himself in the last year of his life took wry note of the poem's ubiquity:

+Once started, the mechanisation of the age made [the verses] snowball themselves in a way that startled me.
+Schools, and places where they teach, took them for the suffering Young—which did me no good with the Young when I met them later. ('Why did you write that stuff?
+I’ve had to write it out twice as an impot.')
+They were printed as cards to hang up in offices and bedrooms; illuminated text-wise and anthologised to weariness.
+Twenty-seven of the Nations of the Earth translated them into their seven-and-twenty tongues, and printed them on every sort of fabric.

+In 1931, Elizabeth Lincoln Otis wrote "An 'If' for Girls" in response to Kipling's poem.
+Otis's poem was published in the anthology Father: An Anthology of Verse (1931).

 T. S. Eliot included the poem in his 1941 collection A Choice of Kipling's Verse.

 In India, a framed copy of the poem was affixed to the wall before the study desk in the cabins of the officer cadets at the National Defence Academy at Pune and the Indian Naval Academy at Ezhimala.
 In Britain, the first verse is set, in granite setts, into the pavement of the promenade in Westward Ho! in Devon.
 The third and fourth lines of the second stanza of the poem: "If you can meet with Triumph and Disaster / and treat those two impostors just the same" are written on the wall of the players' entrance to the Centre Court at the All England Lawn Tennis and Croquet Club, where the Wimbledon Championships are held.
 These same lines appear at the West Side Tennis Club in Forest Hills, New York City, where the US Open was played until 1977.

 The Indian writer Khushwant Singh considered the poem "the essence of the message of The Gita in English."

-Charles McGrath, a former deputy editor of The New Yorker and a former editor of the New York Times Book Review, wrote that when he was in school, "they had to recite Kipling's 'If—' every day, right after the Pledge of Allegiance: 'If you can fill the unforgiving minute / With sixty seconds' worth of distance run, / Yours is the Earth and everything that's in it, / And—which is more—you'll be a Man, my son!
+Charles McGrath, a former deputy editor of The New Yorker and a former editor of the New York Times Book Review, wrote that when he was in school, "they had to recite Kipling's 'If—' every day, right after the Pledge of Allegiance."